 I don’t want to let National Poetry Month go by without posting a poem.
 It’s been a challenging month for computer time for me, but I’ve thought several times of posting a poem.
 One always comes to mind that I wrote in February, after the sudden death of early childhood educator, Bev Bos.

 Bev knew young kids.
-She knew what motivated them and what was important for them.
-She helped me see how crucial that time of life is for kids to experience their own power—their ability to impact the world physically and socially.
+She knew what motivated them and what is important for them.
+She helped me see how crucial it is for very young kids to experience their own power—their ability to impact the world physically and socially.
 So often when I would hear her thoughts, even if they were a bit novel, they rang with truth.
-For example, she believed that taking turns was not developmentally appropriate at preschool age.
+For example, she believed that taking turns is not developmentally appropriate at preschool age.
 From her influence, at El Cerrito Preschool Co-op we tried to have plenty of everything, but when there were limited resources, like a special swing, we’d have the kids sign up to take turns that weren’t time based.
 A turn lasted until the child was done.

 I want to share my poem, Thank You, Bev Bos, in gratitude for Bev Bos’s contributions and in honor of National Poetry Month, for a number of reasons.
-First, because Bev’s talks and writing (including a favorite of mine, Tumbling Over the Edge: A Rant for Children’s Play by Bev Bos and Jenny Chapman) have helped me understand my audience when I write for young children.
-I particularly think of Bev, when I think of the very simple, but power-filled sentence on the page with bubbles in my book, My Amazing Day: “I popped it!”
+First, Bev’s talks and writing have helped me understand my audience when I write for young children—I particularly think of Bev when I think of the simple yet powerful sentence on the page with bubbles in my book, My Amazing Day: “I popped it!”
 Second, when I was feeling jarred by the shock of Bev’s death, I found that writing a poem helped me calm and ground, as writing poetry so often does.
-And most of all, the joy and freedom of the play depicted in the poem and inspired by Bev Bos, reminds of the feeling I have when writing poetry is at its best.
-Maybe I have some play-based education during my own youth to help thank for that.
+And most of all, the joy and freedom of play depicted in the poem and inspired by Bev Bos reminds of the feeling I have when writing poetry is at its best.
+Maybe I have some play-based education during my own youth to thank for that.